About the Responsible Minerals Initiative

 Our program areas include:

-- Conflict-Free Smelter Program (CFSP).
-Through the CFSP, we identify smelters and refiners that produce conflict-free materials.
-In order to confirm this status, we use specially trained third-party auditors to independently verify that these smelters and refiners can be deemed conflict-free.
-A list of smelters and refiners that meet the standards of the audit are published online.
-The audit standard is developed according to global standards including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.
+- Responsible Minerals Assurance Process (RMAP).
+Through the RMAP, we identify smelters and refiners that produce responsibly sourced materials.
+In order to confirm this status, we use specially trained third-party auditors to independently verify that these smelters and refiners can be deemed responsibly sourced.
+A list of smelters and refiners that meet the requirements of the audit standards are published online.
+The audit standards are developed according to global standards including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.

 - Conflict Minerals Reporting Template (CMRT).
 The CMRT is a free, standardized reporting template that facilitates the transfer of information through the supply chain regarding mineral country of origin and smelters and refiners being utilized.
-The template also facilitates the identification of new smelters and refiners to potentially undergo an audit via the Conflict-Free Smelter Program.
+The template also facilitates the identification of new smelters and refiners to potentially undergo an audit via the Responsible Minerals Assurance Program.

 - Due Diligence Guidance.
-Our due diligence working group focuses on producing white papers and other analyses and guidance for companies about best practices and various standards on addressing conflict minerals in the supply chain and reporting.
+Our due diligence working group focuses on producing white papers and other analyses and guidance for companies about best practices and various standards on addressing responsibly sourced minerals in the supply chain and reporting.
 These resources are all available on our website.

-Over 330 companies and associations from seven different industries are part of the RMI today and take advantage of a range of member benefits.
+Over 350 companies and associations from ten different industries are part of the RMI today and take advantage of a range of member benefits.
 These benefits include:

-- Free access to Reasonable Country of Origin (RCOI) data and Country of Origin information associated with facilities that are validated through the Conflict-Free Smelter Program.
+- Free access to Reasonable Country of Origin (RCOI) data and Country of Origin information associated with smelters and refiners that are validated through the Responsible Minerals Assurance Process.

-- Opportunity to shape industry response to conflict minerals reporting requirements and other expectations from stakeholders.
+- Opportunity to shape industry response to responsibly sourced minerals reporting requirements and other expectations from stakeholders.

 - Access to cutting-edge insight, tips and a like-minded community of industry professionals and issue experts developing solutions by companies, for companies.